sapphirepp/sapphirepp/examples/scattering/README.md

 will be nearly identical for most use-cases of `Sapphire++`.
 The last file that has to be created is the `Parameter.prm` which defines the run time parameter of Sapphire.

+## config.h {#config}

+We start by going line by line trough the `config.h` file.
+First, we have to make sure that the file is only included onces, and then import some
+dependencies:

+@snippet{lineno} examples/scattering/config.h Includes

+Everything implemented in `Sapphire++` is part of the namespace Sapphire.

+@snippet{lineno} examples/scattering/config.h Namespace Sapphire

+@todo How should we name Sapphire in the docs?
+Sapphire, Sapphire++, `Sapphire++`, ...?

+Often we parametrize the physical setup with some runtime parameter.
+Since it is setup dependent what these parameters are, they have to be specified by the user.
+The PhysicalProperties class allows for this.
+It uses the deal.II concept of a ParameterHandler, for more details see ...

+@todo Link to deal.II, and how to name deal.II ?

+The PhysicalProperties class consists of __public__ variables for the user defined runtime parameter, a default constructor and tho functions to __delcare__ and __parse__ the parameter from the parameter file.
+In this example, we have two parameter that we want to specify, the scattering frequency
+$\nu$ and the initial value of the expansion coefficients, $f_{lms,0}$.
+We will call these parameters `nu` and `f0` respectively, assuming all expansion coefficients have the same initial value.

+@snippet{lineno} examples/scattering/config.h Physical prop

+The declare_parameters function is using the dealii::ParameterHandler class to delcare parameter in the parameter file.
+We sort all parameter in a subsection "Physical properties".
+In addition, we write a message to the custom Sapphire logstream `saplog`.
+The LogStream::Prefix ensures, that the message is prefixed and only shown, if detailed output is requested.
+The declaration of the parameter is straight forward, using the `declare_entry` function of the ParameterHandler.
+It takes the name of the parameter, a default value and its type/pattern.
+Additionally, can give a description of the parameter.

+@snippet{lineno} examples/scattering/config.h Declare params

+The parsing of the parameter is equally simple.
+We use the `get_double()` function of the ParameterParser to get the value for a previously declared parameter.

+At the end, we define the runtime parameter as __public__ variables of the class, so that subsequent functions have easy access to them.

+@snippet{lineno} examples/scattering/config.h Runtime params

+Next, we define static variables and functions related to the VFP equation.
+We therefore use the namespace `VFP` to collect them in one place.

+@snippet{lineno} examples/scattering/config.h Namespace VFP

+First, we define the dimensionality of the problem.
+Since the solution does not depend on either $\mathbf{x}$ nor $p$, we just use one space dimension.

+@todo Use dimension = 0 if possible

+@snippet{lineno} examples/scattering/config.h Var dim

+Next, we define which terms of the VFP equation we use.
+To this end, we define a `static constexpr` which the __compiler__ can use to determine which terms are activated.
+Selecting only the relevant terms here results in big performance gains, even though setting the respective terms to 0 at runtime would produce the same results.
+In this example, we only have a scattering term, and no $p$ dependence.
+We therefore only activate the `collision` term, while all other terms (and the $p$ dependence are turned off by default.)

+@snippet{lineno} examples/scattering/config.h Var vfp flags

+To define the initial values, we use the class `Function` provided by `deal.II`.
+We define our own class `InitialValueFunction` functions that inherits all properties of the parent class `Function`.
+Keeping the style of `deal.II`, we keep the dimension as a template parameter (even so it is at the moment defined by the compile time variable `dimension`).

+As we have seen before, the inital condition depends on only one parameter, `f0`.
+But in this example, we will extend the scope of this function, by using it as the analytic solution we can compare to.
+Therefore, the function will also depend on `nu` as a function of time.
+The function has to provide a value for each component $f_{lms}$.
+Therefore it is a __vector-valued__ fuction with
+$(l_{\rm max} +1)^2$ components.
+To convert between the system index $i$ and the spherical harmonic indices $l, m, s$ we need a mapping given by `lms_indices`.

+@snippet{lineno} examples/scattering/config.h Initial value constructor

+After defining the constructor of the function, we have to define its value.
+For this we override the `vector_value` function of the parent class.
+At a *point* `p` it has to provide a *value* `f` for each component.
+In this example, value is given by

+$$
+f_{lms}(t) = f_{lms, 0} \exp\left(-\nu \frac{l(l + 1)}{2} t\right)\,.
+$$

+ @snippet{lineno} examples/scattering/config.h Initial value vector value

+The definition of the scattering frequency works similar.
+The only difference is, that the scattering frequency is a scalar function, therefore we use the function `value_list` to get the scattering frequency at multiple points in one function call.

+@snippet{lineno} examples/scattering/config.h Scattering frequ

+Since `Sapphire++` a definition of the function `Source`, `MagneticField` and `BackgroundVelocityField` in the `config.h`, we have to implement them here.
+We can however leave the implementation empty, since the functions won't be used in this example.

+@snippet{lineno} examples/scattering/config.h Source

+Empty implementation of the magnetic field:

+@snippet{lineno} examples/scattering/config.h Magnetic field

+Empty implementation of the background velocity field:

+@snippet{lineno} examples/scattering/config.h Velocity field

+Last, we have to close the namespaces again and end the include guard.

+@snippet{lineno} examples/scattering/config.h Close namespaces

+This concludes the `config.h` file.
+Next, we have to implement the `main` in the `scattering.cpp` file.